 #4 LSU crushes Vanderbilt 66 to 38

 NASHVILLE, TN - The fourth ranked LSU Tigers traveled to Nashville to open up SEC play against Vanderbilt.
-The Tigers would cruse to an easy 66-38 victory over the Commodores.
+The Tigers would cruise to an easy 66-38 victory over the Commodores.

 Quarterback Joe Burrow breaks yet another school record, passing for 6 touchdowns in a game.
 Wide Receiver, Ja'Marr Chase also had a historic day, pulling in 4 touchdown catches and 229 receiving yards.
 He breaks former LSU great, Odell Beckham Jr.'s record for most receiving yards by a Tiger in a single game.

 LSU improves to 4-0 on the season.
-They take on Utah State next weekend, at home in Tiger Stadium.
+They take on Utah State two weeks from today, at home in Tiger Stadium.

 Your Tigers put on a show and are 4-0! pic.twitter.com/CrFtzcUVIT— LSU Football (@LSUfootball) September 21, 2019